gongwell/XMRAG/README-EN.md

 ## Declaration
-1. This project is free of charge
+1. This project is mainly for educational purposes, allowing developers to quickly test and enabling students to use the knowledge base for free.
+We believe technology should not be out of reach!
+This project is free of charge!!!! 🎉📚🚀

 2. This project was developed and computing services were provided by Chongqing Exmand Technology Co., Ltd.
     [https://www.xmindai.cn/]